chrisweb/arduino-nodejs-music-quiz-game/README.md

 gulp build
 ```

-### development
+## rebuild in realtime

-while developing I recommend you enable gulp watch to ensure typescript files get compiled on each save
+while developing I recommend you enable gulp watch to ensure typescript and sass files get re-compiled on each time you save

 ```
 gulp watch
 ```

-### add new dependencies (node_modules)
+## add new dependencies (node_modules)

 first to check the available package versions use